 135 - 300mg

-How Much Caffeine Is Too Much For Pre-Workout?
+How Much Is Too Much Caffeine In Pre-Workout?

 Is there such a thing as too much caffeine?
 The simple answer is yes, but there isn't enough research yet to define how much is too much.

 Part of this depends on the person.
 Your body mass index, weight, height, metabolism rate, heart condition, and other factors all play a role.